 Highlight the Right Skills

 When filling out your past experience, you may find that you acquired a lot of skills but instead of listing them all, pick the ones most relevant to the job you are applying for.
-Employers will be looking to hire a tradie or apprentice to do a specific job.
-You need to communicate that you can do the role and excel in it.
-Look at what skills the role requires, then show (in your ‘skills’ section) that you have these abilities.
+Employers will be looking to hire a tradie or apprentice to do a specific job, that’s why you need to communicate that you can do the role and excel in it.
 For example, if you’re applying for a carpentry job, list specific skills such as ‘accurately measure cuts’ or ‘use a wide range of tools and equipment’.

-Applying for new jobs can be tough, but if your trades resume reflects who you are and what you know, you’ll have the best chance at landing that dream position.
+Searching for new jobs can be tough, but if you apply these useful tips, you’ll have the best chance at landing that dream position.
 For more informative articles like this one, check out the Major Training blog.